Decrease Normalized GHG Emissions by 20% by 2020

 Increase Green Acreage by 25 Acres by 2020

-In SEPTA's service area there are both separate sewer systems and combined sewer systems.
+In SEPTA's service area, there are both separate sewer systems and combined sewer systems.
 Green acreage and stormwater management infrastructure reduce the amount of water that enters sewer systems.
-By decreasing the amount of water that flows into sewers, SEPTA supports efforts to reduce local water pollution while also beautifying transit facilities.

 1. Reach a 25% Diversion Rate for Waste Produced by Passengers at Stations by 2020

-2. Maintain an 80% Diversion Rate for Waste Produced by Employees at Facilities by 2020
+2. Reach an 80% Diversion Rate for Waste Produced by Employees at Facilities by 2020